qchenevier/MBA_memoire/doc/quotes.md

 **AUTOMATION COULD REDEFINE MANY OCCUPATIONS AND ACCELERATE HISTORICAL RATES OF MIDDLE-SKILL JOB DISPLACEMENT**

-Some 60 percent of occupations could have 30 percent or more of their activities automated.
-Workers of all skill levels, including highly skilled professionals, will not be immune [@Manyika2015].

 **COMPANIES HAVE TO ADAPT TO SURVIVE IN THE DIGITAL ECONOMY**

 Take advantage of new innovation models.
 Replace closed and rigid R&D operations with more open processes.
 Users, too, can be engaged [@Manyika2015].